fverdugo/fverdugo.github.io/cv.md

 ### Organization of R&D activities

+1. Co-organizer of the mini-symposium *Recent Advances in Immersed Bboundary and Fictitious domain methods*, on the 8th European Congress on Computational Methods in Applied Sciences and Engineering, Oslo, Norway, 5-9 June 2022.
 1. Co-organizer of the mini-symposium *Advanced Discretization and Solution Techniques for Unfitted Finite Elements in Coupled Problems*, on the IX International Conference on Coupled Problems in Science and Engineering (online event), June 2021.
 1. Co-organizer of the mini-symposium *Unfitted discretization methods: From theory to multidisciplinary applications* on the Congress on Numerical Methods in Engineering (CMN2019), Gimaraes, Portugal, July 2019.
 1. Co-organizer of the mini-symposium *Advanced Discretization and Solution Techniques for Unfitted Finite Elements in Coupled Problems*, on the VIII International Conference on Coupled Problems in Science and Engineering, Sitges, Spain, June 2019.